Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Problem formulation of constrained Langevin sampling

-We now consider the case where the samples are known to satisfy hard constraints at sampling time, in the form of a bounded measurable set~$\mathcal{C} \subset \mathbb{R}^d$.
-Our objective is then to sample from the conditional density supported on~$\mathcal{C}$:
+\paragraph{Constrained target distribution} We now consider the case where the samples are known to satisfy hard constraints at sampling time, in the form of a bounded measurable set~$\C \subset \mathbb{R}^d$, which models prior information such as physical conservation laws.
+The conditional density supported on~$\C$ is